Static Timing

 Static Components

-Briefly consider a divider component, std_div, which divides the value left by the value right and puts the result in out.
+Briefly consider a divider component, std_div_pipe, which divides the value left by the value right and puts the result, which is in two parts, in two out ports.
 This component is dynamic; its latency is unknown.

 A client of the divider must pass two inputs left and right, raise the go signal, and wait for the component itself to raise its done signal.
-The client can then read the result from the out port.
+The client can then read the result from the two out ports.
 That is, it obeys the go-done interface.

 • The static qualifier is used to declare the component as static and to specify its latency (3 cycles).

 A client of the multiplier must pass two inputs and raise the go signal as before.
 However, the client need not then wait for the component to indicate completion.
-It can simply and safely assume that the result will be available after 3 cycles.
-This is a guarantee that the author of the component has made to the client, and the compiler is free to take advantage of it.
+The client can simply and safely assume that the result will be available after 3 cycles.
+This is a guarantee that the author of the component has made to the client, and the client is free to take advantage of it.

 Static Groups and Relative Timing Guards